Miscellaneous Pictures

 Hartcliff

-Hartcliff is well-known for its folly tower (which is not normally open to the public) atop the windswept ridge south of Penistone.
-The nearby top road is a favourite summer picnic place with bench seats and has good views towards Langsett moors and the reservoirs.
-The views below show Langsett reservoirs and the bleak moors towards Derbyshire.
+Hartcliff is well-known for its folly tower (which is not normally open to the public) atop a windswept ridge south of Penistone.
+The nearby 'top road' is a favourite picnic place with bench seats to take in the lovely views towards Langsett reservoirs and the moors beyond, towards Derbyshire.
 The distant patches of purple are heather.
+It is an area that is largely untainted by man-made artifacts but this outer edge of the Peak District was very nearly blighted by massive wind turbines.
+After that it might have been very difficult to reject any planning applications to further blight this scenic view.

 The Tower

 There also used to be a stone summer house nearby, but this was demolished many years ago.
 Although the tower is a folly there were stories that it was used for some kind of wartime work, such as a gun placement.
-I went up it many years ago and vaguely recall seeing steel balls set into the top, as though to fit some kind of tripod.
+I went up the old tower many years ago and recall seeing steel balls set into the top, as though for some kind of tripod.
+Could it have been some sort of observation point?
+It would have been a good place for a telescope.
 Looking at the (undated) old picture, it looks like there was a flagpole.
-As there is a precedent and therefore no need for special permission, it might be a good idea to have one refitted.
+As there is a precedent and therefore no need for special permission, it might be good to have one refitted.
+The old tower appears to have been slightly tapered.

 Views from the top

 These pictures were taken on the very wet and windy charity open day in June 2004, hence some camera shake.
-The panoramic top one does not link to anything larger.
-Notice the thirteen wind turbines at Royd Moor and the distant tower of Emley Moor transmitting station, for broadcast tv and local radio, etc. The single turbine is at Bullhouse, almost on the road to Manchester.
-Please also visit the Wikipedia page.
+The panoramic one does not link to anything larger, hence its black border (the convention on this website for pictures which do not link anywhere else).
+Notice the thirteen wind turbines at Royd Moor and the distant tower of Emley Moor transmitting station, for broadcast tv and local radio, etc. The single turbine is at Bullhouse on the road to Manchester.
+These turbines don't particularly blight the view.
+Please also visit the Wikipedia page for more on the folly.

 Distant View - Not clickable